 What the heck is Tupsula?

-In contrast to other student housing locations, Tupsula follows the concept of resident democracy, meaning that all decisions (including the selection of new residents) are made by the tenant committee – the Clan.
+In contrast to other student housing locations, Tupsula follows the concept of resident democracy, meaning that all decisions (including the selection of new residents) are made by the tenant committee, also known the Clan of Tupsula.
 Due to the small number of residents (42), all residents are able to belong to the tenant committee, which means everyone has the opportunity to have their voice heard.

-Tupsula’s tenant activities have brought visibility to the house also from outside, making Tupsula one of the strongest bastions of teekkari life in Tampere.
+Tupsula’s tenant activities have brought visibility to the house also from outside the student community, making Tupsula one of the strongest bastions of teekkari life in Tampere.

 How does one get there?